Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 When you install solar panels, there is a large initial cost involved.
 Although the cost of installation is much cheaper than it used to be, and the government incentives and tax breaks help, the cost may still be beyond some people.

 It is possible to buy solar panels on finance.
-So-called solar loans will cover the cost of purchase and installation.
-However, you would have to consider the interest payable and perform a full cost-benefit analysis when deciding whether it is worth the investment.
+So-called solar loans cover the cost of purchase and installation.
+However, typical APRs (annual percentage rates) can be up to 36% (Nerdwallet).
+Therefore, you need to consider the interest payable and perform a full cost-benefit analysis when deciding whether it is worth the investment.

 Not Everyone Can Install Solar Panels

-Even if you have a single family dwelling, you will find that certain types of roofing material, such as slate, can make it difficult to install solar cells.
+Even if you have a single-family dwelling, certain types of roofing material, such as slate, make it difficult to install solar cells.

 However, putting panels on your roof is not the only way to go solar at home.
 There are other solar technology alternatives you can look at, such as ground solar cells in your garden.